espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 The symbol ``>`` indicates that AT is ready for receiving regular expressions from AT command port.
 You should enter the head regular expression and the tail regular expression.
 When the length reaches the ``<head_regexp_len>`` + ``<tail_regexp_len>`` value, the regular expression integrity check starts.

-If the regular expression integrity check fails or the addition of filter fails, AT returns:
+If the regular expression integrity check fails or the deletion of filter fails, AT returns:

 ::

     ERROR

-If the integrity of the regular expression is verified successfully and the filter is added successfully, AT returns:
+If the integrity of the regular expression is verified successfully and the filter is deleted successfully, AT returns:

 ::